 Performance analytics cookies collect information on how customers use our website.
 This helps us to improve the service we offer.
 These cookies do not collect information that can identify a user of the site.

 Information collected by Google analytics cookies will be transferred to and stored by Google on servers in the USA in accordance with its privacy practices.
-For further information on Google’s privacy practices and your choices, please see the links below in “managing my cookies”.
+For further information on Google’s privacy practices and your choices, please see the links below in “Managing your cookies”.

-These cookies help ensure the adverts you see are relevant and useful to you.
-To do this, we work with selected Third Parties whose cookies collect information about your browsing habits both on our website and on services elsewhere on the internet and on social sites such as Facebook and YouTube.
+These third party cookies (also known as tracking pixels) help ensure the adverts you see online are relevant and useful to you.
+To do this, we work with selected Third Parties (Google, Bing, Twitter, Facebook and Linkedin) whose cookies collect information about your activity both on our website and on their services on the internet.

-Please see the ‘Managing your cookies’ section for more information about how you can control or opt out of these advertising and website analytics cookies.
+Please see the ‘Managing your cookies’ section for more information about how you can control or opt out of these advertising cookies.